Ludovic Dauș: Later life

 Shortly after King Michael's Coup in August 1944, Dombrovski returned as Mayor of Bucharest.
 Consequently, Dauș was made co-director of Caragiale Theater, sharing this distinction with actor Ion Manolescu and producer Sică Alexandrescu.
 A novelist colleague and fellow theatrical manager, Liviu Rebreanu, politically compromised as an alleged supporter of the outgoing regime, had by then fallen ill with a lung cyst, later revealed to have been cancer.
 Dauș helped Rebreanu, transporting him to Valea Mare, and becoming one of the people who nursed him there; he also documented Rebreanu's final moments.
 During his stay there, the area witnessed sporadic fighting between Romanian troops and the Wehrmacht.
 It was also Dauș who successfully obtained that Rebreanu's remains be transported to Bucharest and reburied at Bellu cemetery.

-Dauș occasionally published opinion pieces in Semnalul of Bucharest.
+Dauș was occasionally hosted with opinion pieces in Semnalul of Bucharest.
 One of these, published in April 1945, saluted Mihai Ralea's appointment as Minister of the Arts, since the latter was an advocate of social security funds for writers.
 In that context, Dauș referred to "the great transformations that [Romania is] facing".
 The author lived to see the first years of Romanian communist rule, being inducted into the new Writers' Union of Romania in 1949.
 In October 1950, he was present at a ceremony honoring Mihail Sadoveanu, who was similarly lionized by the regime.
 Diarist and functionary Pericle Martinescu, who was also present, recalled that Dauș was only a "perfunctory presence", using the opportunity to reunite with other old-regime survivors such as Felix Aderca, Horia Furtună, and Vasile Voiculescu.
-The impromptu factions was being ridiculed from the back-benches as "fossils".
-Dauș ultimately died in Bucharest.
+Their impromptu faction was being ridiculed from the back-benches as grouping the "fossils".

+Poet and physician Virgiliu Moscovici-Monda paid courtesy visits to the ailing Dauș, who was mostly taken care of by his wife in his domicile, located on Vasile Lascăr Street.
+Monda noted the couple's poverty and the "unparalleled devotion" manifested by his consort.
+He saw the writer as a man of "perfect urbaneness", and recalls that "my heart would sink" when he began telling him about his unfinished projects—"for I realized he was a goner."
+Dauș ultimately died somewhere in Bucharest.
 Some confusion persists as to the date, with several sources indicating 1953 as his death year; the most precise accounts indicate that he died on November 17, 1954.
 He was laid to rest two days after at a cemetery in Colentina.